Siderus/Orion/README.md

 Siderus Orion is an easy to use [inter planetary file system](http://ipfs.io) (aka IPFS) Desktop client.
-It helps sharing content on the public peer to peer network without any command line or technical knowlede.
+It helps sharing content on the public peer to peer network without any command line or technical knowledge.
 The app includes everything is needed to start your own personal IPFS node.

 **Note**: This repository is used only to collect public user feedback, bug